 Avid cyclist can safely cycle up to Guadalest village.
 A designated cycle path runs literally on both sides of the road pretty much almost all the way from Benidorm.
 If you decide to give it a go, rent electric bikes and start early in the morning to avoid the heat!

 There are 3 car parks.
 2 of them are alongside the main road so you can’t miss them.
-The price is a very reasonable at 2 euro per stay per car or 6 euro for a camper or caravan.
+The price is very reasonable at 2 euros per stay per car or 6 euros for a camper or caravan.

 What to see there?

-The main tourist attraction are the ruins of the Guadalest Castle (El Castillo de Guadalest), the Orduña House Museum and Bell Tower.
+The main tourist attraction is the ruins of the Guadalest Castle (El Castillo de Guadalest), the Orduña House Museum, and the Bell Tower.
 You will get there easily by foot from one of the car parks via narrow streets that are full of souvenir shops and places to eat.

 This tiny village is also full of museums so if you have more time to spend in the area, you can visit some.